insights

 They also carry concentrated risk.

 For Australian independent schools, managing camps and excursions well is not only about logistics.
-It is about duty of care, regulatory compliance and board-level confidence.
+It's about duty of care, regulatory compliance and board-level confidence.

 Operationally, camps sit with Heads of Year, coordinators and teaching staff.